karmaniverous/stan/stan.project.md

   and whether archive/combine/keep are enabled.
 - For each script/archive action, log `stan: start "<key>"` and `stan: done "<key>" -> <relative path>"`.

-## Configuration Resolution

-- The tool may be installed globally; be robust to arbitrary `cwd`:
-  - Resolve the package root using `package-directory`.
-  - Look for `stan.config.json|yml` at the package root or current `cwd`.

 ## Context Config Shape